mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 @end
 ```

 Now you are ready to present the chat interface along with the user information.
-To do this you will need to edit the `didChangeConnectionStatus` function in the `ViewController.m` file:
+To do this you will need to edit the `didChangeConnectionStatus` function in the `ViewController.m` file.

 ```objective_c
 - (void)client:(NXMClient *)client didChangeConnectionStatus:(NXMConnectionStatus)status reason:(NXMConnectionStatusReason)reason {